mrdavidoneill/chess/README.md

 # Chess

+My implementation of chess<br>
-My version of a chess game: includes en-passant, castling, 50 move rule, threefold repetition draw rule.
+Reacts to all current rules of chess, including en-passant, castling, 50 move rule, threefold repetition draw rule etc.

 Can import FEN to start from a specific position.

 FEN format starting position: <br>
 rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1

+It also has a very basic AI which you can play against.
+Currently it just chooses a random legal move.

 ## Prerequisites